 - An external traffic management audit of five NSW concrete manufacturing sites;

 - Hosting an industry forum to provide best practice reference material to manage risk associated with vehicle and pedestrian traffic management on worksites;

 - A community safety awareness campaign creating awareness of the risks to pedestrians when interacting with heavy vehicles; and

 - A truck advertisement campaign promoting safety awareness messages.

-Rectifications and implementation of controls after the incident at the Carringbah plant, totaled $70,960, but company wide, the costs with improved traffic management control totaled over $4,000,000, along with the undertaking expenditure, estimated alone at $1,294,100.
+Rectifications and implementation of controls after the incident at the Caringbah plant totalled $70,960, but company-wide, the costs with improved traffic management control totalled over $4,000,000, along with the undertaking expenditure, estimated alone at $1,294,100.

 Some of the traffic management implementations included;

 - An independent pedestrian and vehicle audit